Communist Workers' Party of Sweden: Electoral politics

 SKP (ml)/SKA did not run in elections, but promoted blank votes.
 It did not find it reasonable to vote for VPK, as VPK had publicly promised never to bring down a Social Democratic government.
 Moreover it opposed VPKs ties to the Soviet bloc.

 International relations

-SKP (ml)/SKA never had direct contacts with the Communist Party of China nor the Party of Labour of Albania.
+SKP (ml)/SKA never had direct contacts with the Chinese Communist Party nor the Party of Labour of Albania.
 It had bilateral contacts with other maoist groups such as MLPD (Germany), AKP (m-l) (Norway) and KFML (Denmark).
 It participated in international conferences organized by MLPD.

 SKP (ml)/SKA considered USA and the Soviet Union as equal threats to the revolutionary forces.
 It supported the Solidarity movement in Poland, the mujahedin struggle in Afghanistan and opposed Vietnamese intervention in Cambodia.